Create your own wedding ceremony programs using cardstock and ribbon! A beautiful craft that adds a touch of handmade to the special day.

 Next, score the paper at the second two marks.
 When you line this up in your scoring board you’ll be scoring at 3/4″ and 1.5″.

 Fold the program along the two score lines.

-Use a piece of ribbon to hold everything together.
-I used a piece of ribbon about 18″-20″ long which allowed me to make a pretty bow.
-Before cutting all of your ribbon, I would do a few and figure out what ribbon length works best for you.
+Use ribbon to hold the binding together.
+I used a piece of ribbon about 18″-20″ long which allowed enough length to make a pretty bow.
+Before cutting all of your ribbon, I would do a few tests to figure out what ribbon length works best for you.
 Then you can cut a whole bunch at once so assembly goes quicker!

-Make sure the ribbon is lying nicely on the back of the program!
+Make sure the ribbon is lays nicely on the back of the program!

 The programs are finished!
 I think the colored paper and ribbon make these programs extra special and a nice memento for those guests who like to save them.